menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Palmyra is generally considered to be a blue-collar town.
-37.25% of the Palmyra workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Palmyra is a blue-collar town, with 37.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Palmyra is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Palmyra who work in sales jobs (10.50%), office and administrative support (8.58%), and food service (8.13%).

 Setting & Lifestyle